DREAMING: Little Nemo In Slumberland Revisited

 For an in-depth photo essay on the finished project, please visit lens.duke.edu/puppet-mastery

 The project will begin with a single source material, Winsor McCay's weekly comic Little Nemo in Slumberland (which ran in the New York Herald from 1905 to 1911) and create a puppet show from that material.
 The class will cover the beginning phases of that development.

 Winsor McCay’s work was incredibly influential for comics and cartoons, but his art also contains outdated, offensive and racially charged imagery.
 Participants in the project will confront this material and explore adaptation techniques for performance today.
 During the semester, students will both follow Howard Craft in his writing process and develop scenes for the production, as they learn the necessary skills to create a puppet show including puppet design, construction and performance.
+With support from the Mary Duke Biddle Foundation, puppet performance coach Evan Mitchell will coach the students as they perform with puppets for the very first time.
 There will be final performances which will include conversation about confronting this material, a reading of Craft’s script and performed scenes developed over the semester.

 Howard Craft, playwright